-I do these Quick Takes for books for which I won’t be doing a full review but might still have something to say – this is the 2021 Quick Takes page.
-Search Blogger on Books Quick Takes for previous installments.
+I do these Quick Takes for books for which I won’t be doing a full review but might still have something to say – this is the first 2021 Quick Takes page.
+Search Blogger on Books Quick Takes for previous and future installments.

 In Time of Need by Shakirah Bourne (audio book) – This was the self-published book length debut of Barbadian writer and filmmaker Shakirah Bourne which I reviewed back in 2017.
 It’s a testimony to how much I enjoyed that book that I jumped at the chance to read it again – I was originally asked to read two, maybe three, stories, and my active reading, TBR, and wish list of books was already crazy.
 But what the spirit wants, it wants.
 And once I started listening to these recordings, almost perfectly produced by Story Shyft in Barbados (which I wouldn’t mind doing one of my audio books, I don’t mind saying), I knew I wanted to return to the sometimes absurdist, darkly humorous, funny, all too real, fabulous world of BIM as seen through the off kilter lens of scribe, Shakirah.
 Shakirah is having a banner year by the way.
 Her book Josephine Against the Sea drops this summer (summer 2021) and Publisher’s Weekly has, at this writing, just announced that she’s inked a deal for two more books, Duppy Island, the North American rights to which have gone to Scholastic as has the sequel to Josephine, Josephine versus the Heartman.
 If you’ve read (or listened in this case) to In Time of Need, you know you can expect good characterization, good voice, and good humour (“Not even Cecille’s glare could compete with Bajans’ love for freeness”).
 The humor comes through word and situational play, character and action, through a child’s guileless take on big people business, and when she twists that guile toward awakening consciousness to how brutal the world can be, truly, it is truly heartbreaking.
 The wit is but one quality, there’s dramatic texture as well, that moment when it hits you that this or that situation is not that funny, not funny at all.
 It disarms, her narrative style -and for all its playfulness, is unvarnished in its truths re life, death, relationships, abuse, sexual exploitation, corruption, and complicity.
 Reminded of a smiling image of herself in the paper, one woman, in conversation with her friend, remarks, “it’s the same day Leon hit me.” pause pause pause.
 “Those are some of his best Gucci shirts and Prada pants I donated.”
 And when her friend asks, “did you see the camera man?” she says, “you know we always smile for photos.”
 The reader listening to this story is keenly aware of the cycles of abuse in which both women, respectable church women, are ensnared, though at least one of them doesn’t realize she is…and the other is trying to convince herself she isn’t.
 So many layers to Shakirah’s storytelling and characterization.
 But this is about the audio book.
 The Bajan accent and the use of voice generally captures the stories’ various tones with ease.
 The use of music, pauses, and voice are applaudable, and if I had one criticism it’s that it sometimes overdoes the foley work/the sound effects – mostly it’s fine, sometimes it’s jarring, threatening to overwhelm the storytelling, but for the most part it does what that’s supposed to do, add context, mood, and atmosphere.
 As I said when I recc’d this book during my Black History Month #bookaday social media project, the audio book is in some way a call back to the on-radio Paul Keens Douglas’ skits…but with gravitas.